Uncover the Facts and Expose the Truth

 Attorney at Law

-Gain an understanding of the U.S. legal system, and explore the essential skills and knowledge needed in the paralegal field, including legal theory and reasoning.
+Gain an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials, laws and legal theory.